eshafik/storage-service/README.md

 - When calling `POST /v1/blobs`, pass the `data` field as raw base64 (no `data:...;base64,` prefix).
 The service expects valid base64.
 Although some helper code may tolerate data-URIs, clients should send the base64 payload only.

-## Running in Docker (optional)

-You can containerize the app with a simple `Dockerfile` that installs requirements and runs `uvicorn main:app` (not included by default here).
-If you deploy behind a TLS-terminating proxy you can expose the Swagger UI at `https://your-host/docs`.

 ## Troubleshooting

 - If tests print a `DeprecationWarning` coming from `passlib` on Python 3.12, the project includes a `pytest.ini` filter to suppress that noisy warning during tests.
 Long-term you can upgrade `passlib`.